 help students achieve the intended learning outcomes of the module through in-class discussions and hands-on exercises in the lab sessions and via the coursework.

 The learning and teaching methods include:

-- 20 hours of lectures with class discussion
+- lectures with class discussion

-- 18 hours of lab classes
+- lab classes

-- 8 hours of workshop and presentations
+- workshop and presentations

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: COM3018